New Imagery!

 One of our most popular map layers, Imagery, has gotten a fresh update!
 Imagery allows you to visualize terrain around the globe right on your device and we’re excited to announce some big improvements for users both inside and outside the US.

-At this time, the new Vantor Imagery covers the following areas (We hope to include additional locations going forward):
+At this time, the new Vantor imagery covers the following areas (we hope to include additional locations going forward!):

 - Canada